Understanding Age-Related Eye Conditions and How to Manage Them

 Floaters

 While this can be a distracting symptom, it is usually not a severe condition.
-However, if the number of floaters suddenly increases, contact your doctor.
+However, if the number of floaters suddenly increases, contact your doctor for floaters treatment.
 An abrupt change in the number of floaters can indicate a more serious condition, such as a detached retina.

 Macular Degeneration